dipakcpatel78/rancher-on-azure-workshop/docs/02-Provision-Kubernetes.md

 4. At this point, we need to configure Rancher to be able to automate provisioning on Azure with a proper cloud credential.
 Fill in the form with your own credential.
    - Subscription ID: (See lab manual instruction - Open the text file located on your desktop for details)
-   - Client ID: (See lab manual instruction - Open the text file located on your desktop for details)
+   - Client ID: (See lab manual instruction - Open the text file located on your desktop for details.
+Also note Application ID is here refered as Client ID)
    - Client Secret: (See lab manual instruction - Open the text file located on your desktop for details)

 ![Azure detials provided by Azure Cloud Service Provider](images/Azure detials provided by Azure Cloud Service Provider-16384360102401.png)